hpiwowar/citation11k/analysis/stats_knit_.md

 dfPubmedPmcRatios$pmc_pmid_ratio = dfPubmedPmcRatios$num_pmc/dfPubmedPmcRatios$num_pubmed
 dfPubmedPmcRatios$year = as.numeric(dfPubmedPmcRatios$year)

-cbind(with(dfPubmedPmcRatios, paste(year, ": ", round(pmc_pmid_ratio*100, 0), "%", sep="")))
+# cbind(with(dfPubmedPmcRatios, paste(year, ": ", round(pmc_pmid_ratio*100, 0), "%", sep="")))
 end.rcode-->

 We retained reuse candidates for papers published between 2001 and 2010: 2011 was within 12 months of data collection, and had a dramatically lower proportion of papers in PubMed Central because the NIH archiving requirements permit a 12 month embargo.

-To understand our findings on a per-dataset basis, we stratified reuse estimates by year of dataset submission and normalized our reuse findings by the number of datasets deposited that year:
+To understand our findings on a per-dataset basis, we stratified reuse estimates by year of dataset submission and normalized our reuse findings by the number of datasets deposited that year.

 <!--begin.rcode dfPubmedGseCount, echo=FALSE

 dfPubmedGseCount = read.csv("data/pubmed_gse_count.csv", header=TRUE, stringsAsFactors=F)

-dfPubmedGseCount[2:10,]
 end.rcode-->

 <!--begin.rcode dfMentions, echo=FALSE